- MA, History and Philosophy of Science, Indiana University, Bloomington, IN, 1986.

 - 12/1988—3 /1991: Chemistry and materials science editor for Science News.
 I helped to create this beat and was the first to fill it.

 - 1/1988—12/1988: Assistant Editor for Analytical Chemistry, published by the American Chemical Society.
 I wrote one feature article per month and served as one of the editors responsible for getting technical papers through the referee process.

 - 1/1987—1/1988: Staff writer for the news service of the American Chemical Society.
 I wrote press releases, organized press conferences, and helped journalists get the chemistry-related answers they needed.

 - Privileged Perch: The Naval Research Laboratory and the Ascent of the Space Age.
-With an expected release by the Naval Institute Press in Spring 2015, this book chronicles for a wide audience a little known but hugely consequential player in the advent and maturation of the Space Age and the U.S. space program.
+Pending a security review by the Department of Defense, this book chronicles for a wide audience a little known but hugely consequential player in the advent and maturation of the Space Age and the U.S. space program.
 It’s a story about the Naval Research Laboratory’s role in the U.S. space program, a tale that spans from the birth of the Space Age, through the fear and paranoia of the Cold War, and onward toward the quest for ubiquitous, global-scale detection of modern-day security threats.

 - Super Vision: A new View of Nature.
 Published by Harry N. Abrams, Inc., in November 2003, this book is a celebration of the stunning and informative ways that instrumentation enables us to view phenomena, which our unassisted senses are unable to discern.

 - Science: Pathways of Discovery.
 This book, published in 2002 by John Wiley & Sons, Inc., is a repackaging of a millennial series of essays that I edited for Science magazine and that appeared originally throughout the year 2000.